 We came across many restaurants but none of them met our one criteria: sea view!
 I just want to express how happy I am that we didn’t give up because as we kept walking uphill, we found the perfect place… Café Des Délices.
 From the main road, there are steps leading down to the entrance of the café and the view is just unbeatable!

 Lesson: don’t settle for less!
-Here’s a photo of our view as we ate delicious hummus, seafood, lamb, and of course harissa. 😍
+Here’s a photo of our view as we ate delicious hummus, and a seafood, and lamb platter, with harissa of course.